 Smartphones are intentionally designed to be addictive using some of the same principles that make gambling addictive as well as simulating social interaction (with automated push notifications) in a way that sucks in our attention.
 Speaking of gambling, according to Theweek.com, gambling has stealthily become a bigger part of society than Hollywood or Major League Sports:

 If gambling were run by small-scale social clubs and church raffles, it wouldn’t be much of a problem, just like tobacco wasn’t such a big social problem for Native Americans before capitalism.
-It is the interaction of capitalism and addictive products that is a particularly dangerous problem because entrepreneurial capitalism will always evolve ways to make products more addictive and make them cheaper and easier to buy.
+It is the interaction of capitalism and addictive products that is a particularly dangerous problem because entrepreneurial capitalism will always evolve ways to make products more addictive, cheaper, and easier to buy.

-This is why we should prefer the decriminalization of marijuana rather than full legalization because full legalization will lead to the corporatization of the industry and more addiction due to the power of private corporations who will revolutionize the primitive, artisanal supply and marketing of marijuana.
+This is why we should prefer the decriminalization of marijuana rather than full legalization.
+Full legalization will lead to the corporatization of the industry and more addiction due to the power of private corporations who will revolutionize the primitive, artisanal supply of marijuana and begin an influence campaign to market it for the first time in history.

-Most people envision that full legalization of marijuana will just allow the current small-scale producers to thrive, and the production will simply come out of the shadows, but the reality is that the current producers will be crushed by big agribusiness.
+Most people envision that full legalization of marijuana will just allow the current small-scale producers to thrive, and that those small businesses will simply come out of the shadows, but the reality is that the artisanal producers will be crushed by big agribusiness.
 This is what capitalism does.
-Their efficiencies will bring down the prices and sell through corporate retailers like Walmart and Speedway and the entire supply chain will become so efficient that marijuana will become the cheapest intoxicant in the history of the world.
+Corporate efficiencies will bring down the prices and make availability omnipresent at corporate retailers like Walmart and Speedway.
+The entire supply chain will become so efficient that marijuana will become the cheapest intoxicant in the history of the world.